SamVerschueren/korn/readme.md

 	Options
-	  --verbose    Run in verbose mode [Default: false] --flags, -f  Extra flags that are passed to the test command
+	  --verbose    Run in verbose mode [Default: false] --node, -n   Node.js version to run your tests in [Default: Running Node.js version] --flags, -f  Extra flags that are passed to the test command

 	Example